algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 - [riverpod](https://riverpod.dev/): which is a reactive caching framework for Flutter/Dart.
 Using declarative and reactive programming, Riverpod takes care of a large part of your application's logic for you.
 - [freezed](https://pub.dev/packages/freezed): a code generator for data-classes/unions/pattern-matching/cloning.
 - [go_router](https://pub.dev/packages/go_router): a declarative routing package for Flutter that uses the Router API to provide a convenient, url-based API for navigating between different screens.
 You can define URL patterns, navigate using a URL, handle deep links, and a number of other navigation-related scenarios.
+The Project would be held on GitHub for better development and sharing in the project team.
+The IDE use for this project would be VSCode.

 ### 3. Key Components